Alex-q-z/my_ledger/README.md

 # my_ledger Ver.
 1.0

 ## Introduction
+(this is a personal project for practicing object-oriented programming and defensive programming, and for author's practical needs to keep personal financial records)

 This is a basic ledger written with Python 3 that helps you with personal financial management.
 You may add your financial records to a new ledger or an existing ledger conveniently with just a few steps.

 To run the program, type and run "python3 basic_ledger.py" in a terminal.
 A graphic user interface is currently under construction.